githubleadslide/leadslide_wordpress_plugin/README.md

 2. Build a full funnel with landing page, email optin, follow-up emails, and Ebook downloads.
 3. Grow your audience with our easy-to-use, AI-powered tools.

-This plugin requires a 14 day free trial from https://LeadSlide.com to connect to your Wordpress website, to use and publish campaigns, and create Ebooks.
-Also, our privacy policy can be found here.  https://leadslide.com/privacy-policy  More detailed information can be found in the FAQ below.
+This plugin requires a 14 day free trial from https://LeadSlide.com to connect to your WordPress website, to use and publish campaigns, and create Ebooks.
+Also, here is our privacy policy https://leadslide.com/privacy-policy and terms of use https://leadslide.com/terms
+More detailed information can be found in the FAQ below.

 To publish an Ebook and Funnel to your WordPress website:

 1. Build your Ebook in LeadSlide, the first funnel and Ebook Creator powered by AI.
 2. Publish your Funnel and Ebook to WordPress using this plugin.
-3. Manage all your WordPress Funnels and Ebooks through the plugin in your Wordpress Dashboard.
+3. Manage all your WordPress Funnels and Ebooks through the plugin in your WordPress Dashboard.
 4. Edit and update all your funnels and ebooks and they'll automatically get updated on your WordPress site.

 Features: